psybuglite/javascript30/README.md

 30 JavaScript projects aimed to improve my understanding of DOM manipulation among other things.

-CSS will need a little more work.
+CSS will need a little more work cos I can't use  crappy styles for this.